davidovich/summon/README.md

 summon run gohack ...
 ```

-This will install gohack and forward the arguments that you provide.
+This will install gohack using `gobin -run` and forward the arguments that you provide.

 Build
 -----